Fruit Picking Jobs in Canada: All You Need to Know!

 If you want to work fruit picking jobs in Canada as a foreign worker, you must obtain a work permit.
 The process of applying for a work permit can be complex, so it’s important to understand the requirements before you begin.

-If you need assistance with the visa process, you can hire an immigration consultant.
+If you need assistance with the visa application process, you can hire an immigration consultant.

-There are a few options available if you want to work in Canada temporarily.
+There are a few visa options available if you want to work in Canada as a fruit picker.

 This program allows young people between 18 and 35 to travel and work in Canada for up to two years.
 This type of program is ideal because you don’t need a job offer to qualify.

 If your application is approved, you’ll receive an open work permit.
-This means that the work permit is not linked to any specific employer.
-To find out more about this option, click here.
+This means that the work permit is not linked to any specific employer, unlike a closed work permit.

 2. Temporary Foreign Worker Program (TFWP)